graahand/test-exp/01_SIMPLY-PY/rudra.md

 google map integration for each parks, where users can access the location of the park from their location which requires location permission from user.

+searching through different parks on the basis of above mentioned criteria.

 user login/registration is compulsory.

 admin panel is not required just basic information flow.

+there are 4 members in the group
 ## requirements from university (minimum standard for the project proposal)